 The CSA features DonateLife champion goalkeeper Clint Bolton and transplant recipient Kylie Alford speaking of the importance of asking and knowing your loved ones' donation wishes.

-The topic of organ and tissue donation was brought to life through the eyes of young and emerging film makers as part of the FilmLife film festival.
+The topic of organ and tissue donation was brought to life through the eyes of young and emerging film makers as part of the FilmLife film festival in 2012 and 2013.

 The Last Race